 Keto Pasta

-• Egg yolk– The yolk gives the pasta stability, and easier to cut into noodles.
+• Egg yolk.
+The yolk gives the pasta stability, making it easier to cut into noodles.
+When I used whole eggs, they fell apart and weren’t stable when boiled.

-• Mozzarella cheese– Finely shredded low moisture mozzarella cheese.
-Avoid using other kinds of cheese, or your noodles will be like wet cheese.
+• Mozzarella cheese.
+Finely shredded, low-moisture mozzarella cheese (available as a block or pre-shredded).
+Avoid using other types of cheese, or your noodles will turn out like wet cheese.

 low carb pasta